Johnna-Taylor/Python2_Portfolio/Sequence_Annotations.md

 ## Sequence Annotations

-In this class we discussed how to do Sequence Annotations
+In this class we discussed how to do Sequence Annotations by creating a seq record, annotating it, and displaying some data from it

 ```python
 # make sure to go to terminal and do: pip install Biopython first to run this